ParnaRoyChowdhury777/Guess_The_Number_Game/README.md

 - The computer selects a random number between 1 and 10 (easy level), 50 (intermediate level) and 100 (hard level).
 - The player has 3 (easy) / 5 (intermediate) / 7 (hard) chances to guess the correct number.
-- After each guess, the player receives feedback on whether his guess is too high, too low, or correct.
+- After each guess, the player receives feedback on whether his guess is too high, too low or correct.
 - If the player guesses the correct number within the given number of chances, he wins the game.
 - If the player runs out of chances without guessing correctly, the game ends and the correct number is revealed.